 Cavendish is amongst an exclusive number of trust companies qualified to provide all-inclusive solutions to the international space companies looking to take advantage of the many benefits available to the space sector businesses operated from or covered by the Isle of Man’s jurisdiction.

-Our senior team also offers considerable industry related experience: Board Director, Tina Rawlinson and one of Cavendish’s founder shareholders Pritesh Desai, are both graduates of the International Space University in Strasbourg.
-Tina and Pritesh along with their colleague James Cunningham-Davis are members of the Society of Satellite Professionals International (SSPI).
+Our senior team also offers considerable industry related experience: One of Cavendish’s founder shareholders Pritesh Desai is a graduate of the International Space University in Strasbourg.
+Pritesh along with his colleague James Cunningham-Davis are members of the Society of Satellite Professionals International (SSPI).